 El Vado

 El Vado is one of the oldest Route 66 motor courts in Albuquerque, opening in 1937, when the Route realigned down Central Avenue.
-Situated near the ABQ BioPark Zoo and Botanical Garden, El Vado is a great place to stay for the family.
+Situated near the ABQ BioPark Zoo and Botanical Garden, El Vado is a great place for the family to stay.
 The motel has an on-site taproom, a Costa Rican restaurant, entertainment pavilion and various boutiques to peruse during your stay.

 El Vado (1960)